Fees & Frequently Asked Questions

 I am a white, American-born, cisgender, female-identifying, monolingual English speaker.

-I work with people with a wide range of identities including LGBTQ+, straight, BIPOC, white, ethnic and multi-ethnic people, people with disabilities, people with traditional and alternative family and relationship structures, spiritual, religious and nonreligious people.
+I work with people with a wide range of identities including LGBTQ+, straight, BIPOC, white, ethnic and multi-ethnic people, people with disabilities, people with traditional and alternative family and/or relationship structures, spiritual, religious and nonreligious people.

 There are several sound machines throughout the space that make soft, consistent fan noises.
 My office is lower scent, however scented cleaning products are sometimes used and people may be wearing scented products in the shared waiting area.